datatrails/datatrails-samples/archivist_samples/software_bill_of_materials/README.md

 Get an authorization bearer token and store it in the file `.auth_token`.
 If you don't know how to do this, please refer to the [RKVST documentation](https://docs.jitsuin.com/docs/setup-and-administration/getting-access-tokens-using-client-secret/ "Getting an auth token")

-## Running the sample
+## Running the samples

+### Simple sample

-The sample script creates a SoftwarePackage object and uploads a Software Bill of Materials based on the [standard SWID example](https://www.ntia.gov/files/ntia/publications/ntia_sbom_formats_and_standards_whitepaper_-_version_20191025.pdf "ACME Roadrunner Detector") "ACME Roadrunner Detector".
+The simple sample script creates a SoftwarePackage object and uploads a Software Bill of Materials based on the [standard SWID example](https://www.ntia.gov/files/ntia/publications/ntia_sbom_formats_and_standards_whitepaper_-_version_20191025.pdf "ACME Roadrunner Detector") "ACME Roadrunner Detector".

-To run it, simply:
+To run it:

 ```bash
 python3 ./sbom_demo.py